Ukraine nuclear workers recount abuse, threats from Russians

 “Graves appeared in the forest that surrounds the city.
 That is, everyone understands that something horrible is happening,” he said.
 “They abduct people for their pro-Ukrainian position, or if they find any Telegram groups on their phone.
 This is enough for them to take a person away.”

-The plant’s last reactor was shut down in September to guard against a disaster from constant shelling that cut reliable external power supplies needed for cooling and other safety systems.
+The plant’s last reactor was shut down in September to guard against a disaster from constant shelling, which cut reliable external power supplies needed for cooling and other safety systems.
 Kotin said the company could restart two of the reactors in a matter of days to protect safety installations as winter approaches and temperatures drop.

-But the power plant sits in one of four regions that Russia has moved to annex, making its future uncertain.
+But the power plant sits in one of four regions that Russia declares it has annexed, making its future uncertain.

 Kotin on Tuesday renewed his call for a “demilitarized zone” around the plant, where two IAEA experts are based.